-Congestion along North Carolina's freeways is growing, especially during peak travel times, such as morning and evening commute times.
-While traffic volumes increase, the amount of available funding and physical space limit the N.C.
+Congestion along North Carolina's freeways is growing, especially during peak travel times such as morning and evening commutes.
+While traffic volume is increasing, the amount of available funding and physical space limit the N.C.
 Department of Transportation's ability to widen existing highways and build new ones.

-NCDOT, however, can optimize traffic flow on freeways by using technologies such as on-ramp signals, which are a cost-effective and proven way to reduce travel times on the freeway and make them more reliable.
+But NCDOT can optimize traffic flow by using technologies such as on-ramp signals, which are a cost-effective and proven way to reduce travel times on freeways and make them more reliable.

 On-Ramp Signal Basics

-Also known as ramp meters, on-ramp signals are generally used during peak travel times (e.g., morning and evening commutes) but can be activated any time in response to special circumstances affecting traffic flow - such as special events, wrecks or construction.
+Also known as ramp meters, on-ramp signals are generally used during peak travel times but can be activated any time in response to special circumstances affecting traffic flow, such as special events, wrecks or construction.

 Benefits of on-ramp signals include:

-- Smoother traffic flow, which means a more reliable freeway travel times
+- Smoother traffic flow, which means more reliable freeway travel times

 - Smoother merges, which means improved safety and fewer crashes